Visit Port Hardy, Canada

 The region is also well-known for local First Nations Kwakwaka'wakw art.
 The studios offer amazing handcrafted masks, totem poles and bowls.
 For carvings of a different sort, search out the unique chainsaw carvings that are displayed throughout the town.

-Suggested itineraries featuring Port Hardy
+Suggested itinerary featuring Port Hardy

 This sample itinerary will give you an idea of what is possible when you travel in Port Hardy, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.